 This program incorporates the same high standards and course workload expectations as the on-campus MSW program, but features the convenience of course delivery without the necessity of commuting to campus.

 Courses are offered online using elearning, a learning management system requiring Internet access and a web browser.
 Most courses will also meet Tuesday evenings from 6 to 9 p.m. via interactive video conferencing.
 Limited on-campus attendance required for practice-related courses.

 This program is accredited by the Council on Social Work Education (CSWE).
-Accreditation verifies that the MSW degree meets the high standards considered essential to providing a high quality social work education and ensuring that every student graduating from a social work program has the same requisite skills and knowledge.
+Accreditation verifies that the MSW degree meets the high standards considered essential to providing a high quality social work education, and ensures that every student graduating from a social work program in the U.S. possesses the same requisite skills and knowledge.

 Tentative course scheduleClick on a course title to view the course description (if available).